invisageable/zo/notes/research/README.md

 > For english peeps — this section will be written in french.
 > In the future, an english translation will be done.
-> Only titles should stay in english.
+> Only headlines will remain in english.

 ## about.